https://arab.news/j3vn6

-The opening night recently gathered emerging artists and art lovers and involved a tour led by Alamoudi and curator of Art Jameel Rotana Shaker, which gave an insight into Alamoud’s work over the past eight years.
+Emerging artists and art lovers recently gathered for a night of conversations that included a tour led by Alamoudi and curator of Art Jameel Rotana Shaker, which gave an insight into Alamoudi’s work over the past eight years.

 The exhibition centers on the new Art Jameel commission “Moving Mountains,” a short film that continues Alamoudi’s examination of fast-evolving social and cultural environments.